Andougan/Portfolio/README.md

 This is a set of projects that I worked on during my degree.
 Feel free to download anything you want!
 The zip files include all the files necessary files to run the Java and Python projects (provided you have the proper IDE).
 The pdf files include screen shots and text of SQL code as well as information on the database creation process.
+There are also a couple pdf files including detailed documentation on Python projects.

 •	Mushroom Edibility Classifier: A Jupyter Notebook written in Python that models Mushroom Classification data by using Logistic Regression to give a prediction on an inputted mushroom’s edibility.
 Used Python libraries such as Pandas, NumPy, and Seaborn to provide visualizations of the data and perform data cleaning.